acend/helm-basics-training/content/labs/03.0/_index.en.md

 persistentvolumeclaim/wordpress                  Bound    pvc-83ebf739-0b0e-45a2-936e-e925141a0d35   1Gi        RWO            cloudscale-volume-ssd   2m7s
 ```

-As soon as all Deployments are ready (wordpress and mariadb) you can open the application with the URL from your Ingress defined in `values.yaml`.
+As soon as all deployments are ready (`wordpress` and `mariadb`) you can open the application with the URL from your Ingress defined in `values.yaml`.

 ### Upgrade

-We are now going to upgrade the application to a newer Helm Chart version.
+We are now going to upgrade the application to a newer Helm chart version.
 You can do this with:

 ```
-helm upgrade -f values.yaml --namespace [USER] --version 9.1.1 wordpress bitnami/wordpress
+$ helm upgrade -f values.yaml --namespace [USER] --version 9.1.1 wordpress bitnami/wordpress
 ```

-And then observe the changes in your Wordpress and MariaDB Apps
+And then observe the changes in your WordPress and MariaDB Apps

 ### Cleanup

 ```
-helm uninstall wordpress --namespace [USER]
+$ helm uninstall wordpress --namespace [USER]
 ```